 The Small Change, Big Difference programs allows individuals to donate their unwanted and unusable foreign coins to support UNICEF’s work saving and protecting children around the world.

-We believe that right now, there is approximately $832m worth of foreign coins lying dormant across Australian homes and offices.
-With just over 8 million dwellings in Australia, that’s an average of over $100 in foreign currency in each.
+We believe that right now, there are millions of dollars in foreign currency lying dormant across Australian homes and offices.

-Most people believe that their few dollars, rupees, baht or euros is not enough to make a difference, but when AUD$1.75 is all it takes to feed a malnourished child for a day – you can help to save a life by giving to UNICEF what many think might be “useless” foreign coins.
+Most believe that their few dollars, baht or euros is not enough to make a difference, but when AUD$1.75 is all it takes to feed a malnourished child for a day, you can help to save a life by giving to UNICEF what many think might be “useless” foreign coins.

 Travel Money Oz and UNICEF have united to establish collection points for unwanted foreign coins, so that you can make a big difference with your small change.
 UNICEF collects coin from any country and can convert it into meaningful work to help children, especially those most disadvantaged and hardest to reach.

-You can deposit your foreign coins at any Travel Money Oz outlet in Australia and donate today.
-Click here to find your nearest store.
+You can deposit your foreign coins at any Travel Money Oz outlet and donate today.

 What does UNICEF do?